 - Next Click on “Change settings that are currently unavailable”.

 - Here Uncheck the checkbox beside “Turn on Fast Startup (recommended)” to disable it.
 Finally, click on “Save changes”.

 Install .NET Framework 3.5

-After upgrade to Windows 10 if your computer keeps freezing and crashing This issues can be fixed by installing various C++ Redistributable Packages and .NET Framework 3.5.
+After upgrade to Windows 10 if your computer keeps freezing and crashing These issues can be fixed by installing various C++ Redistributable Packages and .NET Framework 3.5.
 Windows 10 and many third-party applications rely on these components, therefore be sure to download and install them from the links below.

 Run the check disk utility that automatically verifies the file system integrity of a volume and fixes logical file system errors.

-As you know, SSD offers faster performance than HDD, if possible replace HDD with new SSD that definitely optimizes your system performance and you notice Windows 10 runs faster.
+As you know, SSD offers faster performance than HDD, if possible replace HDD with a new SSD that definitely optimizes your system performance and you notice Windows 10 runs faster.